Abdul Hadi Awang: Early political career

-Rose to prominance
+Rose to prominence

-He joined the election after returning home in 1978 where he was entrusted by PAS to contest the 1978 General Election in Dun Marang representing PAS.
+He joined the election after returning home in 1978 where he was entrusted to contest the 1978 General Election in Marang state constituency representing PAS.
 He lost by 64 votes to BN's Tengku Zahid Tengku Musa.
-In the 1982 General Election, he was nominated by PAS for the Marang State Legislative Assembly and won with a majority of 320 votes, but lost in the Dungun Parliament, which was also contested, to Haji Awang Jabar.
+In the 1982 General Election, he was nominated by PAS again for the Marang seat and won with a majority of 320 votes, but lost in the Dungun Parliament, which was also contested, to Haji Awang Jabar.

 In the 1982 election, four other PAS leaders in Terengganu won their state seats—Haji Mustafa Ali, Haji Harun Taliib, Haji Abu Bakar Chik, and Haji Wan Abdul Mutalib Embong.

-In 1986, he won again at DUN Ru Rendang (the new name for Dun Marang after redelineation) defeating Abdul Latif Muda and has retained it until now.
-However, for Marang's parliamentary seat that year, he lost to Datuk Abdul Rahman Bakar.
-He won it in 1990, 1995 and 1999.
+In 1986, he retained the Ru Rendang seat (the new name for Marang seat after redelineation) defeating Abdul Latif Muda and has retained it until present day.
+However, for the Marang parliamentary seat that year, he lost to Abdul Rahman Bakar.
+He won the seat in 1990 and in subsequent general elections except during the 2004 General Election.

-After PAS's victory in Terengganu in November 1999, he was appointed Menteri Besar of Terengganu until March 2004, as well as being Marang member of parliament.
-He was also opposition leader from 2003 to 2004, replacing Almarhum Ustaz Fadzil Noor.
+After PAS's victory in Terengganu in November 1999, he was appointed as Menteri Besar of Terengganu until March 2004, as well as being the Marang Member of Parliament.
+He was also the Federal Opposition Leader from 2003 to 2004, replacing Fadzil Noor.

-He lost to Abdul Rahman in 2004 but won again in 2008.

-In Malaysia's 2013 General Election, he managed to maintain both the unbeatable seats.
-He won the Marang Parliament with a majority of 5124 votes, defeating Datuk Yahya Khatib Muhammad from BN.
-He also won the Ru Rendang state seat with a majority of 2819, defeating Nik Dir Nik Wan Ku from BN.

 Menteri Besar of Terengganu

 Early time

-Abdul Hadi Awang was elected the 11th Menteri Besar of Terengganu officially on Tuesday, 22 Syaaban 1420 corresponding to 30 November 1999, when he was 52 years old.
-The ceremony for the declaration of the appointment of the chief minister and 10 members of the State Executive Council were held at Istana Maziah, Kuala Terengganu, on 2 December 1999.
+Hadi was elected the 11th Menteri Besar of Terengganu officially on Tuesday, 22 Syaaban 1420 corresponding to 2 November 1999, when he was 52 years old.
+The ceremony for the declaration of the appointment of the Chief Minister and 10 members of the State Executive Council was held at Istana Maziah, Kuala Terengganu, on 2 December 1999.

-He was also the state commissioner for Terengganu when he was appointed Menteri Besar to replace Dato 'Seri Wan Mokhtar Ahmad after PAS won 28 of the 32 state seats in Terengganu in the 10th general election.
-The party also won seven out of eight temporary parliamentary seats; the other parliamentary seat was won by Parti Keadilan Rakyat.
+He was also the state commissioner for Terengganu when he was appointed Menteri Besar to replace Wan Mokhtar Ahmad after PAS won 28 of the 32 state seats in Terengganu in the 10th general election.
+The party also won seven out of eight parliamentary seats; the other parliamentary seat was won by Parti Keadilan Rakyat.